saeed-at/crawler_for_mrshabanali.com/README.md

     </a>
 </div>
 <br>
-This project contains a collection of Python scripts for scraping data from the <a href=mrshabanali.com>mrshabanali.com</a>.
-The script crawls the website, extracts each post's data, and finally stores it in PDF format for you.
+Scrapper_for_mrshabanali.com is a Python project designed to facilitate web scraping of data from the popular website, <a href=mrshabanali.com>mrshabanali.com</a>.
+With this collection of Python scripts, users can extract valuable information from the website, including post links, metadata, and content.
+The project consists of two main components: the LinkCrawler and the DataCrawler.

+The LinkCrawler efficiently navigates through the website, extracting all post links and storing them in a convenient JSON file.
+This feature enables users to gather a comprehensive list of relevant URLs for further analysis or data mining.
+On the other hand, the DataCrawler dives deeper into the website, scraping post content and metadata such as post titles, release dates, and categories.
+The extracted data is then thoughtfully organized and converted into PDF format for easy access and reference.
+A comprehensive logging mechanism is integrated into the project, allowing users to monitor and troubleshoot the application's execution flow effectively.

 # Table Of Content
 - [Features](#features)